Why Nations Fail: Drivers of democracy

-The analysis suggests that the constant threat of revolution motivates the wealthy to democratize.
-This theory aligns with a paper by Clark, Golder, and Golder, which discusses how governments decide whether to exploit or protect citizens, based on the benefits, while citizens can choose to leave, to stay loyal, or to voice their concerns through protests.
+Based on the analysis above, it is not hard to conclude that the threat of revolution constantly incentivizes the rich to democratize.
+The theory also resonates with a paper by Clark, Golder and Golder in which the government decides between predate and not to predate citizens based on the payoff while the citizen has the option to exit (migrate to other countries), remain loyal and voice their concerns at a cost (protest).
 Similarly, this game also provides insights into how variables like exit payoff, cost of voicing, and value of loyalty change state's behavior as to whether or not to predate.

 How democracy affects economic performance

-The second part of the story in Why Nations Fail explores the connection between inclusive political institutions and economic growth.
-This idea was previously discussed, in a paper, by Acemoglu and Robinson, titled Institutions as the Fundamental Cause for Long-Run Growth.
-Acemoglu and Robinson's theory explains the varying levels of economic development in countries, using a single framework.
+Given that the factors leading to democratic vs. dictatorial regimes, the second part of the story in Why Nations Fail explains why inclusive political institutions give rise to economic growth.

+This argument was previously and more formally presented in another paper by Acemoglu and Robinson, Institutions as the Fundamental Cause for Long-Run Growth.
+With this theory, Acemoglu and Robinson try to explain the different level of economic development of all countries with one single framework.

-Political institutions, like a constitution, determine the written distribution of political power, while the distribution of economic resources determines the actual distribution of political power.
-Both the written and actual distribution of political power impact economic institutions and how production is conducted.
-They also shape future political institutions.
-Economic institutions also determine the distribution of resources for the future.
-This framework is time-dependent, as today's institutions determine tomorrow's economic growth and institutions.
+Political institutions (such as a constitution) determine the de jure (or written) distribution of political power, while the distribution of economic resources determines the de facto (or actual) distribution of political power.
+Both de jure and de facto political power distribution affect the economic institutions in how production is carried out, as well as how the political institutions will be shaped in the next period.
+Economic institutions also determine the distribution of resources for the next period.
+This framework is thus time dependent—institutions today determine economic growth tomorrow and institutions tomorrow.

-For example, before the Glorious Revolution, political power in Europe, particularly in England, was concentrated in the hands of the monarch.
-However, the increasing profits from international trade led to the emergence of a commercially engaged nobility and a rising merchant class.
-These groups played a significant role in the economy and contributed a substantial portion of tax income to the monarch.
-As a result, political and economic institutions began to favor the merchant class, eventually leading to the downfall of the monarchical system in England and the establishment of efficient economic institutions.
+For example, in the case of democratization of Europe, especially in England before the Glorious Revolution, political institutions were dominated by the monarch.
+However, profits from increasing international trade extended de facto political power beyond the monarch to commercially engaged nobles and a new rising merchant class.
+Because these nobles and the merchant class contributed to a significant portion of the economic output as well as the tax income for the monarch, the interaction of the two political powers gave rise to political institutions that increasingly favored the merchant class, plus economic institutions that protected the interests of the merchant class.
+This cycle gradually empowered the merchant class until it was powerful enough to take down the monarchy system in England and guarantee efficient economic institutions.